AiSuccessNow/Wine-Quality-Analysis/README.md

 - Average: 5.44
 - Range: 0.6 to 65.8
 - Description:
 Residual sugar is from the naturally occurring sugars after the fermentation process.
 The less sugar, the drier the wine.
 In white wines, the sugar content decreases with the quality of wine.
-While in red wines, the sugar level stays consistent regardless of the quality.
-This residual sugar is measured in grams per litre (g/L).
+In red wine, the sugar level stays consistent regardless of the quality.
+This residual sugar is measured in grams per liter (g/L).
 Dry wines have less sugar and are generally better quality than the cheaper wines, which are very high in sugar content.
 However, the sugar content can also vary based on the type of wine.
-For example, a high-quality White Zinfandel (7.5g/litre) will have more residual sugar in comparison to Sauvignon Blanc which is categorized as a Dry Wine with 3.75g/L residual sugar.
+For example, a high-quality White Zinfandel (7.5g/liter) will have more residual sugar in comparison to a Sauvignon Blanc which is considered a Dry Wine with 3.75g/L residual sugar.
 For red wine, the sugar level stays consistent regardless of the quality as seen in the graph.
 That is because the fermentation process and grapes are different than white wine.
 While making red wine the whole grape is used, compared to when making white wine, only juice from the grapes is used during the fermentation process.
 There is also less sugar the longer the wine is fermented.
 Red wine has two fermentation processes while white has one.

 ### pH
 - Average: 3.22
 - Range: 2.72 to 4.01
 - Description:
 Grapes make wine acidic.
-For wine to have the complexity of favours and composition that it does, it must have a pH between 3 and 4.
+For a wine to have the complexity of flavors and composition that it does, it must have a pH between 3 and 4.
 The pH determines the body of the wine, along with the alcohol content, which correlates to the overall quality of the wine.
 Concerning our graphs, the quality of wine is on a scale between 3 to 9.
 Where 3 is the lowest and 9 is the highest quality.
 Red wines have higher acidities and improve with time, while low-acidity wines are less stable and more susceptible to microbes.
-When understanding the body of the wine, red and white wines can be divided into light-bodied, medium-bodied and full-bodied wines.
-Full-bodied wines are generally depicted as higher quality wines, while light-bodied are lower quality as depicted below.
+When understanding the body of the wine, red and white wines can be divided into light-bodied, medium-bodied, and full-bodied wines.
+Full-bodied wines are generally depicted as higher quality wines, while light-bodied are lower quality as shown below.
 Lower-bodied wines have a higher pH and lower alcohol content, while high-bodied wines have lower acidity and higher alcohol content.

 ### Alcohol
 - Average: 10.49%